 Ensure long-term sustainability of the coalition and provide oversight of grants, grant applications and budgets that provide operational support for the work of the coalition.

-Approve annual operating budget of the coalition and unbudgeted requests for use of any financial resources of $1,000 or more.
+Approve requests for use of any financial resources of $1,000 or more.

-Advise the Executive Committee and/or the Supporting Organization in all major matters concerning the nature, scope and extent of coalition activities.
+Advise the Executive Committee and/or the Supporting Organizations in all major matters concerning the nature, scope and extent of coalition activities.

 Leadership Team members shall: